phax/ph-buildinfo-maven-plugin/README.md

     Set the target path inside the final artefact where the files should be located.
     Defaults to `META-INF`.
     Since v2.1.0.

+# News and noteworthy

+* v3.0.1 - 2020-03-11
+    * Release with recent library versions
+* v3.0.0 - 2018-08-06
+    * Updated to ph-commons 9.0.0
+* v2.1.0 - 2017-04-11
+    * Updated buildinfo version number to `3`
+        * List of active profiles were added to build info output
+        * Changed property name `build.datetime` to `build.datetime.text`
+        * Changed property name `build.datetime.timezone` to `build.datetime.timezone.id`
+    * Switched to Maven plugin annotations
+    * Marked as thread-safe
+    * Timezone is now considered
+    * Added new property `ignoredPackagings` to define Maven packagings to be ignored for this plugin.
+    * Added new property `targetPath` to define the path in the final artefact
+    * Added support for writing JSON buildinfo files
+* v2.0.0 - 2016-07-01
+    * Updated to Java 8
+* v1.3.0 - 2015-08-31
+    * First version to require Maven 3.0
+    * Removed manual SLF4J integration
+    * Added support for Eclipse m2e plugin
+* v1.2.2 - 2015-03-11
+    * Last version to support Maven 2.x
+* v1.2.1 - 2014-09-02
+    * Tried to make compatible with Maven 2.2.1
+* v1.2.0 - 2014-08-26

 ---